dewetblomerus/dewetblomerus.github.io/_posts/2018-05-05-read-this-before-using-create-react-app-with-rails.md

 And lastly a normal Rails view that only contains `<div id="root"></div>` and then the React app uses that as a target to load itself into.

+I hope this saves you some of the time I spent.
+At least if you do decide to still have Rails serve a **CRA** app, you can go straight to figuring out how to configure it's front-end code with a custom `PUBLIC_URL`.
 Feel free to get in touch if you have any questions.